 When you’re craving crunch in your sundae, sprinkle a tablespoon or two of ordinary unsweetened rice puff breakfast cereal on top.
-You can also crumble up our crunchy Nutriflakes Cereal into little pieces!
+You can also crumble up crunchy NutriFlakes Cereal from the Nutrisystem breakfast menu into little pieces!
 Along with the satisfying crunch, you also pick up fiber to keep you full for hours to come.

 7. Cookies on the Side

 Here’s another benefit to making your own “nice” cream: it’s so healthy, you can pair it up with one of our indulgent snacks!
 When we made our Caramel Toffee Crunch Sundae, we took it over the top by blending a packet of Nutrisystem Toffee Crunch Cookies into the base and it became an instant favorite.